Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Attacks/Privilege Escalation.md

 >From a Linux machine attack: [Coercer](https://github.com/p0dalirius/Coercer) for other MS protocols that can be abused for coercion.

-- Copy the base64 encoded TGT, remove extra spaces (if any) and use it on the student VM:
+- Copy the base64 encoded TGT, remove any extra spaces & use it on the student VM:
 ```powershell
 Rubeus.exe ptt /tikcet:
 ```